ijl/orjson/README.md

 The latency results can be reproduced using the `pybench` and `graph` scripts.
 The memory results can be reproduced using the `pymem` script.

+## License

+orjson was written by ijl <ijl@mailbox.org>, copyright 2018 - 2020, licensed
+under either the Apache 2 or MIT licenses.